CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-12-16-cache-simulator.md

 }
 ```

 If we found an invalid cache line when initially searching the set, we will that for replacement.
-Otherwise, we will replace the element with the lowest priority (where the highest priority value is 0, and the lowest is `associativity - 1`).
+Otherwise, we will replace the element with the lowest priority (where the highest priority is `0`, and the lowest priority is `associativity - 1`).
 Additionally, we will set the tag and dirty bit if the access was a write.

-We next need to update the priority for our cache replacement policy.
+We next need to update the priority for other lines in our cache replacement policy.
 For this, we will use `std::transform`:

 ```cpp
 // Update the priority